 We acknowledge that everyone processes these systemic injustices differently and that they can elicit a complex range of emotions.
 We also recognize that individuals and collective communities are impacted differentially.
 We are here to serve as a resource for you and the UNC community.
 If you would like someone to talk to or need assistance with connecting to resources, please do not hesitate to contact us.

 We are committed to practices that reflect our values of social justice and anti-racist/anti-oppressive practices, intersectional inclusion, the reduction of mental health stigma, and honoring diversity in all its forms.
 At the same time, we recognize that we represent the discipline of psychology and mental health care, which has belatedly worked to take ownership of its “role in promoting, perpetuating, and failing to challenge racism, racial discrimination, and human hierarchy in [the] U.S.” (APA, 2021).
 Furthermore, we are attuned to how our visible and invisible identity markers, privilege, and our implicit biases can create hesitancy and impact the experiences of those seeking support.
 To that end, we welcome feedback from those who would like to offer it.
 Yet, the onus is on us to act in alignment with our values, and we affirm our commitment to hold ourselves accountable and to do better, as we must do better.

 Services offered to you are confidential, with certain legally mandated exceptions.

 Counseling files are not part of University records and cannot be accessed by parents, guardians, university personnel or faculty without the student's written permission.
 Additionally, your attendance at the Counseling Center cannot be verified without your written consent.

 We recognize the impact that the pandemic has on the UNC student body and the community at large.
 Our services have transitioned to services by phone or online.
-At this time, we are not offering in-person appointments.
+At this time, we are offering limited in-person appointments.
 Please call to find out more about our options for services.